SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 3. Choose your add-in part, and then choose  **Add**.

-4. When the add-in part is added to your page, choose the down arrow in the top-right corner of the add-in part, and then choose  **Edit Web Part**.
+4. When the add-in part is added to your page, choose the down arrow in the top-right corner of the add-in part, and then choose  **Edit web part**.

 5. In  **Advanced**, in  **Export Mode** choose **Export all data**, and then choose  **OK**.